 At Astoria's District Saigon, named for the chef's native locality, the pho broth is cooked for no less than eight hours, a testament to their commitment to flavor curation: the final product is a melody of ginger, fennel cardamom, coriander onions, shallots and fish sauce.
 It's not the only thing that's given care in making: shrimp is fried in-the-shell and lavished with butter and chicken curry is topped with crunchy sweet potato, and served in the wood-filled dining room with a mural depicting rice paddies as a fitting backdrop.

-Not all of us have the money to dine like Lady Gaga, but at least we can eat at The Pomeroy opened by her former personal chef Bo O'Connor.
-The place, situated on the restaurant row on Ditmars Boulevard, is the picture of a casual New American restaurant, with a warm and woody feel.
-There's lots of frying on the menu: whole chickens are deep-fried and served with honey carrots and jalapeno-herb sauce; mozzarella gets the same treatment before being drizzled with pomodoro sauce, and crunchy fried pickles are best dipped in dill-yogurt.
-That's not to say there aren't any vegetables, but even they get an indulgent touch: carrots are glazed with brown sugar and honey, sweet potatoes are whipped and baked with coconut milk, and Brussels sprouts are sprinkled in balsamic and bacon.
-Cocktails are elegant, with the Ditmars Boulevard (whiskey, lemon, agave water, rosemary) serving as a fitting tribute to the neighborhood.
+Not all of us have the money to dine like Lady Gaga, but at least we can eat at The Pomeroy, an Astoria restaurant opened by her former personal chef Bo O'Connor.
+The casual New American menu features lots of deep-frying: golden brown chicken is served in whole or half portions; mozzarella triangles are neatly placed next to a cup of pomodoro sauce; and crunchy pickles chips come with a refreshing dill yogurt dip.
+That's not to say there aren't any vegetables here, but even they get an indulgent touch.
+Cocktails are elegant, with the Ditmars Boulevard (whiskey, lemon, agave water, and rosemary) serving as a fitting tribute to the neighborhood.